Run some code on Couchbase Playground now, the fastest way to try Couchbase

 To run this prebuilt project, you will need:

-• Code Editor installed (Visual Studio Professional, Visual Studio for Mac, or Visual Studio Code)
+• Code Editor installed (Visual Studio Professional, Visual Studio Code, or JetBrains Rider)

 Install Dependencies